tabetommy/meetup/README.md

 GIVEN the user hasn’t specified the number of events, WHEN he/she opens the events page, THEN 32 events will be displayed by default.

-SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE GIVEN the number of events displayed is 32, WHEN the user specifies a number, THEN that specified number of events will be displayed.
+SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE GIVEN the number of events displayed by defaultis 32, WHEN the user types in a number, THEN that specified number of events will be displayed.

 ### FEATURE 4: USE THE APP WHEN OFFLINE